HMCS Huron (G24): Postwar service

 Upon her return to Canada on 21 September 1951, Huron underwent a major refit, completing in 1953.
 The refit changed her armament, replacing the 'Y' gun mount with a double Squid anti-submarine mortar mount.
 Huron's main guns became uniform, with the 4.7-inch guns replaced with 4-inch guns.
 This was later changed to the guns in mounts 'A' and 'B' remaining as 4-inch guns, but the 'X' mount became a twin 3 in/50 calibre mount.
 The anti-aircraft armament was upgraded as well, with four single 40 mm Bofors guns.
 The DCT was upgraded to a US Mark 63 fire control system and the radars to SPS-6 air search and Sperry surface search models.
 Her second tour of duty as a member of the Commonwealth Task Force lasted from 18 June 1953 until 5 February 1954.
 The latter part of that tour was spent during the Armistice period.
 Her third tour from 1 October to 26 December 1954 was spent with the United Nations fleet monitoring Korean waters.
 Following her Korean tours she reverted to her training role, taking part in NATO activities until she was paid off into reserve at Halifax on 20 April 1963 and scrapped at La Spezia, Italy in August 1965.

 Legacy

-The 4 in twin high-angle Mk XIX naval gun turret was removed from Huron was presented to the Royal Military College of Canada in Kingston, Ontario.
+The 4 in twin high-angle Mk XIX naval gun turret was removed from Huron and presented to the Royal Military College of Canada in Kingston, Ontario.